Soapstone vs. Granite: How the Two Natural Stones Compare

 Granite is known for being a very durable natural stone.
 However, this is not to say that the material is indestructible.
 You will need to take good care of your granite countertops if you do not want them to get damaged.
 You can clean the countertop using warm soapy water.

 Your soapstone or granite countertops can last for years if you take care of them properly.
+Maintaining either surface is relatively easy.

 You will need to hire a professional to install your soapstone countertops.
 Using a professional reduces the risk of any damages occurring during the installation process.